Paul Ford: Career

 In later years, Ford made his distinctive voice one of the most recognized on films and television of his era.
 His later success, however, was long in the making, and he did little acting in his early adult years but instead raised his family during the Great Depression of the 1930s.

-32nd President Franklin Delano Roosevelt's New Deal programs to combat the Great Depression of the 1930s, especially the Public Works Administration (PWA) and Works Progress Administration (WPA) programs, provided young Ford, then in his early 30s, with meaningful work and experience plus his first contact with acting and entertainment.
-Because of this positive influential contact, to the day he died, Ford was a devoted political / social Liberal and Progressive, becoming a staunch "FDR Democrat" for the rest of his life.
+32nd President Franklin Delano Roosevelt's New Deal programs during the Great Depression of the 1930s, including the Public Works Administration (PWA) and Works Progress Administration (WPA) programs, provided Ford, then in his early 30s, with work and experience plus his first contact with acting and entertainment.
+Because of this, to the day he died, Ford was a political / social Liberal and Progressive, becoming a "FDR Democrat" for the rest of his life.

 He first ventured into entertainment in a puppet theater project sponsored by the New Deal program in the Works Progress Administration (WPA) to combat the Great Depression providing employment in the Federal Theatre Project for authors, academics, actors and musicians during Roosevelt's administration.
 Years later in 1958 after he became nationally known on TV, he said of that opportunity: "I got on the puppet project of the WPA and helped write and put on shows for the Federal Theater.
 We did puppet shows at the New York World's Fair in 1939 to 1940, and I served as narrator, a kind of 'Hoosier' cornball in beard."

 Following his experience with puppets, Ford briefly worked as an attendant at a gas station before turning to acting for a better career.
 His first professional acting job was in an Off-Broadway production in New York City in 1939.